nixx222/project-management-app/client-frontend/README.md

 - Front end to Netlify
 - Databse + API on Render
 - Make sure the deployment works after coding.

+Things to update when switching from localhost to render:
+- index.js SSL: true (Change to true); check if port needs to be: port: process.env.DATABASE_PORT instead of Number(process.env...)
+- vite.config: change the target from localhost to render
+- .env: change back to HOST=dpg-d04idkk9c44c739ma6q0-a.oregon-postgres.render.com ; DB_USER to USER=
+- index.js user:process.env.DB_USER

 Reprogramming My Mind Through Code: How I’m Using Logic to Heal From Trauma